mcoot/tamods-site/docs/doc_dev_api_gameinfo.md

 ## CurrentWeapon

-currentWeapon applies to whatever weapon the player is currently using.
+Provides information about the weapon the player is currently using.

 `currentWeapon.name(): string`